devlooped/GitInfo/readme.md

   $(GitRemote): name of remote to get repository url for.
 Defaults to 'origin'.

+  $(GitBranchCI): determines whether the branch name should be populated from default environment variables used by the CI system.
+Default to 'true'.

   $(GitDefaultBranch): determines the base branch used to calculate commits on top of current branch.
 Defaults to 'main'.

   $(GitVersionFile): determines the name of a file in the Git repository root used to provide the base version info.
 Defaults to 'GitInfo.txt'.